 - Home Remedies for Keratosis Pilaris That Actually Work

 Keratosis pilaris is mainly caused by a buildup of keratin, the protein that protects our skin from infections.
 The condition manifests when keratin builds up so much that it prevents the skin from opening hair follicles.

-Since it occurs mostly on the dry skin, one of the only ways of alleviating keratosis is by using some of the cosmetic moisturizers.
+Since it occurs mostly on the dry skin, one of the only ways of alleviating keratosis is by using some a soap or body wash for keratosis pilaris.

 Here, we’ll take a look at some of the best products that can help you mitigate keratosis side-effect.

 TheraTree oil soap uses a long list of beneficial natural ingredients ranging from skin conditioning Omega 3, 6, 7 and 9 essential fatty acids, to tea tree and neem oils.
 This powerful formula addresses a wide variety of skin conditions ranging from poor complexion to simple irritation.

 Although it’s not necessarily the best product for the exclusive treatment of keratosis pilaris, this soap still represents a great choice for all customers in need of a powerful and versatile moisturizer.

 #2 Dead Sea Mud Soap Bar